← Back to 史記

 使使

 In the ninth year, the Lu Ji clan expelled their lord Duke Zhao, and Duke Zhao resided at Qian Hou.
-In the eleventh year, Wei and Song sent envoys requesting that Jin accept the Lu lord.
+In the eleventh year, Wei and Song sent envoys requesting that Jin accept the lord of Lu.
 Ji Ping Zi privately bribed Fan Xian Zi.
 Xian Zi received it, then told the Jin lord and said: 'The Ji clan has no crime.'
-They did not ultimately accept the Lu lord.
+In the end, they did not accept the lord of Lu.

 125

 In the twelfth year, Jin's ancestral house Qi Xi's grandson and Shu Xiang's son were mutually disliked by the lord.
-The six ministers desired to weaken the ducal chamber, so they accordingly used the law to completely extinguish their clan.
-And they divided their cities into ten counties, each ordering their son to be a grandee.
-Jin became increasingly weak, while the six ministers all became great.
+The six ministers wished to weaken the ducal house, so they used the law to exterminate the clan completely.
+They divided its cities into ten counties, each appointing one of their sons as grandee.
+Jin became increasingly weak, while all six ministers grew powerful.

 126

-In the fourteenth year, Duke Qing died, and his son Duke Ding Wu was established.
-In Duke Ding's eleventh year, the Lu man Yang Hu fled to Jin, and Zhao Yang Jian Zi gave him shelter.
-In the twelfth year, Kong Qiu became prime minister of Lu.
+In the fourteenth year, Duke Qing died, and his son Duke dingwu was established.
+In Duke Ding's eleventh year, the Lu man Yang Hu fled to Jin, and Zhao Yang Jianzi gave him shelter.
+In the twelfth year, Kong Qiu became chief minister of Lu.

 127